Rebecca Craft

-Rebecca Craft (4 June 1887 – 6 December 1945) was an African American activist who founded the Negro Women's Civic League in San Diego, California in 1934.
+Rebecca Brown Wilson Craft (June 4, 1887 – December 6, 1945) was an African American educator and activist who founded the Negro Women's Civic League in San Diego, California in 1934.

 Personal life

-Before Rebecca Craft was married her name was Rebecca Brown Wilson.
-She was born in Versailles, a city in Kentucky on 4 June 1887.
+Rebecca Brown Wilson was born in Versailles, Kentucky.
 Craft was educated at the Kentucky Normal and Industrial Institute for Colored Persons (now Kentucky State University), a historically Black university.

 After graduating, she taught in Kentucky and also did graduate work in Chicago.
 She moved to San Diego, California with her husband, John Craft, in 1910.
 While in San Diego Craft lived with her husband, her sister (Esther Streppe) and her sisters' sons (Thomas, Cecil, and Andrew).
-Rebeccas Craft and her husband never had children of their own.
-She lived there for 35 years until she died at 58 years old due to cancer on 6 December 1945.
+She died in 1945, at 58 years old, due to cancer.

 Career and civil rights work

 In 1910 Rebecca Craft and her husband, John E. Craft moved to Logan Heights, San Diego, California.
-At this point in time, Rebecca was a retired teacher who had previously taught at various schools in Central Kentucky, one being an all-black school.
+Rebecca was a retired teacher who had previously taught at various schools in Central Kentucky, one being an all-black school.
 Although Rebecca Craft was qualified for a teaching position since she had previous experience, she was unable to receive a teaching job in the city of San Diego.
 During this time majority of African Americans in the city before World War II were employed in a service or labor job.
 So instead of teaching, Rebecca Craft focused on improving the way of life in the African American community in San Diego.

 Rebecca Craft founded many different community centers for African Americans in the city of San Diego.
 She founded the Baptist Young People’s Union, Logan Heights Young People’s Community Center, and the Negro Women’s Civic League.
 These community centers added meeting places, temporary housing and employment, network opportunities, safe places for African Americans, and places where the youth can be educated.
 The Negro Women’s Civic league is one of the most famous centers Rebecca Craft founded and it created a lot of benefits for the community.
 This center empowered Black women to initiate fundraisers for the community and the money that was raised went towards scholarships so African Americans could attend San Diego State University.
 Rebecca Craft contributed to the Civil Rights Movement in the following ways, by fighting for African American teachers to become employed even though she had been denied for such a position despite her experience and continuing to better African American communities in San Diego.